Alert 1 Review Summary

 Alert 1 Detailed Review

-Alert 1 is a company based in Williamsport, Pennsylvania, the company started operations back in 1988 (27 years in business).
+Alert 1 is a company based in Williamsport, Pennsylvania, the company started operations back in 1988.
 Back in the day, they were known as AlertOne, but currently uses the Alert1® name.
 They made a name first in their local region, before becoming one of the major providers of medical alert systems in the mid-Atlantic region.
 Currently, Alert 1 serves customers nationwide.
 Founder Paul Graafsma had a strong customer focus that contributed to the company’s steady growth and expansion.
 In 2008, the company was acquired by ResponseLink.

 How It Works